What is Cyberbullying?

 Watch the stories of Menna, Mohammed and Hussein with cyberbullying

 Your children will face different challenges every day, but the only constant should be your presence and your willingness to listen and help them with unconditional love!

 What are the warning signs that my child is being cyberbullied?

-- Drastic change in their use of devices (sudden increase or decrease)
+- Drastic change in the use of devices (sudden increase or decrease).

 - Displays extreme sadness, loss of interest and isolation of people and activities.

 - Starts to become secretive by hiding screens when others are near.

 - Sudden deactivation of social media accounts or the creation of new ones.